 Best 4 Wheel Drive vehicle for Rock Crawling

-These vehicles are built specifically to excel in tricky, challenging and sometimes dangerous driving conditions since their main function is not so much to travel long distances or to carry heavy loads but rather to overcome various challenging off-road obstacles.
+These vehicles are built specifically to excel in tricky, challenging, and sometimes dangerous driving conditions since their main function is not so much to travel long distances or to carry heavy loads but rather to overcome various challenging off-road obstacles.
 These obstacles can be in the form of deep mud, huge rocks, boulders, deep ruts, and gravel roads.

 Rock crawlers usually have solid front and rear axles for superior flex and stability.
-The suspension is one of the most important components and usually incorporate long-travel dampers with extended springs, to enhance the ground clearance.
+The suspension is one of the most important components and usually incorporates long-travel dampers with extended springs, to enhance the ground clearance.

-35-37inch tires are preferred for this hobby since it has taller side walls as well as wider footprints to allow the tire to “wrap” around obstacles for additional grip.
-For extreme rock crawling, the tire pressures are usually deflated to below 1bar which allows the side-walls to flex and mold over rocks and boulders easier.
-Trail grappler tires with a soft rubber compound are preferred to maintain traction while ascending steep rock walls.
+35-37inch tires are preferred for this hobby since it has taller sidewalls as well as wider footprints to allow the tire to “wrap” around obstacles for additional grip.
+For extreme rock crawling, the tire pressures are usually deflated to below 1bar which allows the side walls to flex and mold over rocks and boulders easier.
+Trail Grappler tires with a soft rubber compound are preferred to maintain traction while ascending steep rock walls.